surifirstpin/biplus_documentation/docs/GlobalFunctions.md

 ## Create function

- To Create a Global functions Click on settings-->Select Global functions.
+ To Create a Global functions Click on settings-->Select Global functions-->click on add function.

 ## Edit Function